Hampton's Cooks

 Learn all about people that would seek their freedom from Hampton.

-• Enslaved workers working on the plantation farm by the overseer's house and slave quarters.
+• Enslaved workers working on the plantation farm by the overseer's house and quarters of the enslaved

 From the colonial period through 1864, the Ridgelys enslaved over 500 people.
-Enslaved persons, from young children to the elderly
+Enslaved people, from young children to the elderly

 • An artist's depiction of an overseer in the fields watching the enslaved.
 With a whip behind back.